ahaldane/ndarray_ducktypes/README.md

  * No support for masking individual fields of structured dtypes.
 Use an `ArrayCollection` of `MaskedArray`s instead, or use the `MaskedArrayCollection` implemented in `test.py`.
  * No more `nomask`: the mask is always stored as a full ndarray.
- * No more `masked` singleton: Instead scalar values are returned as MaskedScalar instances.
+ * No more returned `masked` singleton: Instead scalar values are returned as MaskedScalar instances.
 See comments in MaskedArray.py for discussion.
+A special masked singleton with no dtype exists for array construction purposes only.
  * No more `fill_value` stored with instances: You must always supply the desired fill as an argument to `filled()`
  * No more attempt to preserve the hidden data behind masked values.
 MaskedArray is free to modify these elements arbitrarily.
  * Features preserved from numpy's maskedarray: 1.
 The mask is not "sticky", it behaves as the "ignore" or "skipna" style described in the MaskedArray NEP. "na" style will not be supported.
 2. Ufuncs replace out-of-domain inputs with mask.